philprime/philprime.dev/_posts/2021-04-19-advanced-cross-platform-apps-uikit-appkit.md

 In case you are still wondering, why one should go through the hassle of splitting the project into such fragmented packages, let me explain further:

-- Imagine your application reaches a large scale with 20, 50, 100 ore even more modules.
+- Imagine your application reaches a large scale with 20, 50, 100 or even more modules.
 Using this highly modular structure, you can easily create another app target (similar to how we did it for macOS & iOS) and simply import the specific feature you are working on.
 - The build process should become more performant, as unchanged packages are cached (_unfortunately I don’t have any statistics available at the moment to prove this)_
 - Due to the built-in isolation of Swift packages, we have a strong [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and can work with small subsets of our code individually (e.g. create shared utilities with their own unit tests)
 - It becomes easier to create a clean architecture, such as VIPER, where the UI rendering (View) and logic (Presenter) are completely abstracted using protocols/interfaces.

 If you would like to know more, checkout my other articles, follow me on [Twitter](https://twitter.com/philprimes) and feel free to drop me a DM.